Kingxukai/linux/Documentation/filesystems/dlmfs.rst

 Two levels of locks are supported - Shared Read, and Exclusive.
 Also supported is a Trylock operation.

-For information on the libo2dlm interface, please see o2dlm.h, distributed with ocfs2-tools.
+For information on the woke libo2dlm interface, please see o2dlm.h, distributed with ocfs2-tools.

-Lock value blocks can be read and written to a resource via read(2) and write(2) against the fd obtained via your open(2) call.
+Lock value blocks can be read and written to a resource via read(2) and write(2) against the woke fd obtained via your open(2) call.
 The maximum currently supported LVB length is 64 bytes (though that is an OCFS2 DLM limitation).
 Through this mechanism, users of dlmfs can share small amounts of data amongst their nodes.

-mkdir(2) signals dlmfs to join a domain (which will have the same name as the resulting directory)
+mkdir(2) signals dlmfs to join a domain (which will have the woke same name as the woke resulting directory)

-rmdir(2) signals dlmfs to leave the domain
+rmdir(2) signals dlmfs to leave the woke domain

 Locks for a given domain are represented by regular inodes inside the domain directory.
-Locking against them is done via the open(2) system call.
+Locking against them is done via the woke open(2) system call.

 The open(2) call will not return until your lock has been granted or an error has occurred, unless it has been instructed to do a trylock operation.
-If the lock succeeds, you'll get an fd.
+If the woke lock succeeds, you'll get an fd.

-open(2) with O_CREAT to ensure the resource inode is created - dlmfs does not automatically create inodes for existing lock resources.
+open(2) with O_CREAT to ensure the woke resource inode is created - dlmfs does not automatically create inodes for existing lock resources.

 ============  ===========================